Find Grad Schools

 73 Yearly Graduations

 The 3rd most popular school in the country for biological science majors who are seeking their master's degree is Rutgers University - New Brunswick.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-For the 2020-2021 academic year, 73 master's degrees were handed out to biological science majors at Rutgers New Brunswick.
-About 77% of this group were women, and 34% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $12,900 per year, while in-state graduate students, on average, pay $18,696 per year.
+During the most recent year for which we have data, 73 people received their master's degree in biological science from Rutgers New Brunswick.
+Around 42% of these students were from an underrepresented racial-ethnic group, and 72% were women.

 #4